 “Chasing the Monster” is a craft-based memoir, meaning its narrative spine is built around editing and storytelling.
 Here’s something from an early chapter:

 “Cher’s character Sissy reclining her head, eyes lazily closing…quotidian enough, on its own.
 But when I cut her in as a reaction shot to Sandy Dennis’ Mona weaving her tale of illicit love, Sissy looks seduced, folding into the other’s reverie as if it is her own.
 And suddenly I remember.
 She loves this story, they all do, they always will, despite the fact that—and here’s the key—they know it’s all bullshit.
 I’ve been missing the point.
 Focused on elegantly matched cuts, I haven’t thought about why the dancers are dancing.”

 But it’s also about the stories we tell ourselves when we’re alone:

 “To tell stories well, to step into the shoes of others and convey their experience of life, we must confess to our own—the stories we tell only ourselves: the hurts and betrayals, the saviors and safe zones we drag behind us like Marley’s ghost.
 Only then can we empathize.
-Only then can we step onto the other’s path, and discover their most hidden truth—the one that animates everything else.
+Only then can we step onto the others' paths, and discover their most hidden truths—the one that animates everything else.
 There is healing in the process, a mutual understanding between art and artist.
 For a few minutes, anyway, we’ll walk together.”